Professor Erin Wilson

 A key methodological focus has been on developing methods to value lived experience and enable self-report of a wide range of cohorts, utilising innovative methods such as image assisted data collection.
 Her work in this arena has included research in Australia, PNG and Vanuatu.

-She also works with other organisations in the development of outcomes measurement approaches.
-Professor Wilson has advised government in areas such as outcomes measurement of social services (W.A.; Victoria; Commonwealth), including the Information, Linkages and Capacity Building area of the National Disability Insurance Scheme.
+Erin also works with other organisations in the development of outcomes measurement approaches.
+Professor Wilson has advised government in areas such as outcomes measurement of social services (WA, Victoria and Commonwealth), including the Information, Linkages and Capacity Building area of the National Disability Insurance Scheme.

 Recent research activities have focused on evaluations of programs aiming to increase employment of people with disability; the experience of choice among people with psychosocial disability accessing the NDIS; identifying priorities for building the capacity of mainstream and community services to include people with disabilities; and the human rights priorities of children with disabilities.

-She currently holds the Uniting Kildonan Chair in Community Services Innovation.
+Erin currently holds the Uniting Chair in Community Services Innovation.